LBH1024/CAN/README.md

 python train.py --dataset CROHME
 ```

+By default the ```batch size``` is set to 8 and you may need to use a GPU with 32GB RAM to train your model.

 ## Testing

 Fill in the ```checkpoint``` (pretrained model path) in the config file ```config.py``` and test with the CROHME dataset: